Eshwar-M17/shipping_app/README.md

 # Shiplee - Shipping App (Internship task)

-A modern, feature-rich shipping app built with Flutter that allows users to compare shipping rates from multiple couriers, book shipments, and track orders in real-time.
+A modern, feature-rich shipping app built with Flutter that allows users to compare shipping rates from multiple couriers  and book shipments.

 ## ⚠️ Important: Setup Order
 This project consists of two parts that must be set up in the correct order: